Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Discussion and Conclusion

-ECLAIR could find a number of possible bugs significantly higher than seVR-fpe.
-As expected, due to the provable correctness of the algorithms employed in ECLAIR, no false positives were detected among the inputs it generated.
-This confirms the solid results obtainable by means of the algorithms presented in this paper.

 Several aspects of the constraint-based verification of floating-point programs remain, however, open problems, both from a theoretical and a practical perspective.
 As we showed throughout the paper, the filtering algorithms we presented are not optimal, i.e., they may not yield the tightest possible intervals containing all solutions to the constraint system.
 They must be interleaved with the filtering algorithms of \cite{BagnaraCGG16IJOC}, and they may require multiple passes before reaching the maximum degree of variable-domain pruning they are capable of.
 Therefore, the next possible advance in this direction would be conceiving optimal filtering algorithms, that reduce variable domains to intervals as tight as possible with a single application.
+This has been achieved in \cite{Gallois-WongBC20}, but only for addition.

 However, filtering algorithms only represent a significant, but to some extent limited, part of the constraint solving process.
 Indeed, even an optimally pruned interval may contain values that are not solutions to the constraint system, due to the possible non-linearity thereof.
 If the framework in use supports multi-intervals, this issue is dealt with by means of labeling techniques: when a constraint-solving process reaches quiescence, i.e., the application of filtering algorithms fails to prune variable domains any further, such intervals are split into two or more sub-intervals, and the process continues on each partition separately.
 In this context, the main issues are \emph{where} to split intervals, and in \emph{how many} parts.
 These issues are currently addressed with heuristic labeling strategies.
 Indeed, significant improvements to the constraint-propagation process could be achieved by investigating better labeling strategies.
 To this end, possible advancements would include the identification of objective criteria for the evaluation of labeling strategies on floating point-numbers, and the conception of labeling strategies tailored to the properties of constraint systems most commonly generated by numeric programs.